Celine Dion Live 2018: Broadcasts and recordings

-The first concert of the tour which took place in Tokyo was recorded and broadcast on 25 August 2018.
+The opening concert of the tour, held in Tokyo, was recorded and broadcast on 25 August 2018.
 "Falling into You" and "Pour que tu m'aimes encore" were not included in the broadcast.
-There has been no confirmation regarding possible CD/DVD release.
-The performance of "You're the Voice" with John Farnham was recorded and part of it aired on Channel Ten's The Project.
+There has been no confirmation regarding a possible CD/DVD release.
+Dion's performance of "You're the Voice" with John Farnham was also recorded, and part of it aired on Channel Ten's The Project.